pedjak/grails-gorm-interceptors/README.md

 created/modified objects will be invisible or having old values.

-* Modify DB state - you need to do it in a new session, outside trasaction that has triggered the interceptor at the first place.
+* Modify DB state - you need to do it in a new session, outside transaction that has triggered the interceptor at the first place.
 In case that the transaction needs to be rolled back, the changes done in the new session could be eventually persisted.